Greek opposition says coalition must keep economic team

 New Democracy voted against an initial 110 billion-euro bailout last year and long objected to prescribed policies, such as tax hikes, which it said stifled growth and plunged Greece deeper into recession.

-But it has agreed to some of the policies the socialists put forward, such as privatisation and market liberalisation reforms.
+But it has agreed to some of the policies the socialists put forward, such as privatization and market liberalization reforms.
 "We will not co-govern but we will fully support the transitional government," the official said.

 New Democracy does not want any seats in the new government but demands that ministries that are key to the elections, tentatively agreed for February 19, will be taken out of socialist hands and handed to non-party technocrats or neutral figures.

-These include the portfolios of Justice, Defence, Interior and Administrative Reform, the official said.
+These include the portfolios of Justice, Defense, Interior and Administrative Reform, the official said.

 A memo sent to party members asking for support and explaining New Democracy's position rattled some in Athens who said it showed lack of commitment to the deal.